hnguyentran03/integrity-check/README.md

 # File Integrity Checker

+File integrity checker to verify integrity of files using hashing.

 The tool is capable of the following:
 - Accept a directory or a single log file as input.
 - Utilize a cryptographic hashing algorithm, such as SHA-256, to compute hashes for each log file provided.